test

 Aren’t the new and improved Vintage Crock Numbered plant pots just adorable?

 The #6 pot on the far left was still filled with old grit.
 Perfect!
-I didn’t need to do a thing except add the number.
-It’s pretty amazing what a big difference a simple, quaint number makes!
+It wasn’t even washed before stenciling on the antique crock number.

-Authentic vintage tips
+Authentic antique tips

-And keep in mind to use a really light hand with the crock pot markings, so they look as weathered as the pot itself.
+And keep in mind to use a really light hand with the antique crock pot markings, so they look as weathered as the pot itself.

 So many cute pots!
 I can’t wait to sprinkle them around the house and put them to work holding either fresh cut flowers, planted herbs, flowers or plants, or for home decor holding pencils by the phone, etc!